 Unlike many over-the-counter drugs commonly used to treat allergies, hydroxyzine is a prescription medication.
 You may see it listed as hydroxyzine hydrochloride or hydroxyzine pamoate (Vistaril).

 So how does an allergy medication help control chronic insomnia?
 Think of it this way: When you take antihistamines like Zyrtec® and Benadryl®, you may start to feel drowsy because of their sedative properties, mentioned above.
 Taking hydroxyzine for sleep works the same way.

 Hydroxyzine also, however, has a distinct effect on serotonin, a neurotransmitter thought to regulate mood and sleep.
-This is why hydroxyzine is sometimes prescribed to treat anxiety disorders—including Generalized Anxiety Disorder (GAD)—especially when they are associated with insomnia.
+This is why doctor's sometimes prescribe hydroxyzine for anxiety disorders—including Generalized Anxiety Disorder (GAD)—especially when they are associated with insomnia.

 Unlike using controlled substances like Klonopin for sleep, taking hydroxyzine for insomnia is not habit-forming.

 Recommended hydroxyzine dosage for sleep

 The long-term use of hydroxyzine for sleep and anxiety disorders has not been clinically assessed; it is, instead, primarily prescribed as a short-term medication.
 The recommended dose for hydroxyzine for sleep varies, depending on age and reaction to the medication.

 For adults, however, the typical hydroxyzine dosage for sleep range is 25 mg to 100 mg, taken before bed, either with or without food.